Why Every Complex Project Needs A Gantt Chart

 All of these components serve an important function in giving a detailed overview of the scope, duration, and dependencies of a project.

-How to make a Gantt chart
+5 practical steps to building a Gantt chart

+List tasks.
 The first step in creating a Gantt chart is listing all the tasks and subtasks that need to be tackled to complete a project.
 Breaking down all tasks from broad phases into specific tasks helps make scheduling and assigning them much more manageable and ensures that nothing is overlooked or forgotten.

-A Gantt chart should represent your project over a timeline; to do so, set the duration of the project, which must include a start date and an end date.
-Make sure that each task has a clear deadline that can be visualized on the chart; this is to help the team know when to start tackling a task.
-And although a project should have a clear completion date, it’s important to keep in mind that there will likely be some follow-up tasks that you might need to factor in.
+Decide on the timeline and add tasks.
+A Gantt chart should represent your project over a timeline, so set the duration of the project, including a start date and an end date.
+Make sure that each task has a clear deadline that can be visualized on the chart.
+Although a project should have a clear completion date, it is also smart to factor in approvals, review rounds, and follow-up tasks that may extend past the main delivery.

+Allocate resources and clarify dependencies.
 Assign team members to the tasks they will be handling, making note of any other resources they may need.
-In large projects, there will be tasks that cannot be initiated until certain tasks are done.
-So, to maintain smooth progress and keep the team aligned, it’s helpful to visualize the dependencies between tasks in the Gantt chart and let each team know what they can work on in each phase of a project.
+In large projects, there will be tasks that cannot begin until certain tasks are done.
+To maintain smooth progress and keep the team aligned, it is helpful to visualize dependencies between tasks in the Gantt chart and let each team know what they can work on during each phase.

+Modify as the plan proceeds.
 Plans will inevitably be disrupted or altered, so a Gantt chart should be able to adapt to these changes.
-You should be monitoring progress and regularly updating the chart so it accurately reflects a project’s current status, especially if plans shift.
-This also lets you address any potential issues early by helping you keep an eye on potential delays or bottlenecks.
+You should monitor progress and regularly update the chart so it accurately reflects the project’s current status.
+This also helps you address potential delays or bottlenecks early rather than discovering them once they have already affected the schedule.